INFORMATION FOR PARENTS

 USE OF SCHOOL POOL

-The swimming pool is open to the district, after 3.15pm daily, weekends and school holidays .There is an annual cost for the purchase of a key and a partial refund on return of the key.
+The swimming pool is open to the district, after 3.15pm daily, weekends and school holidays .There is an annual cost for the purchase of a key and a partial refund on return of the key unless you would like to leave the refund as a donation to the school.
 These keys are available through the school office during the season and are to be returned at the end of the season.

 WORKING BEES